Least Common Multiple Of 3 And 12

 Conclusion

 Now that you have a comprehensive understanding of LCM, it’s time to put your knowledge into practice.
 Try solving some LCM problems, explore its applications in your field of interest, and share your insights with others.
-Engage in discussions, ask questions, and continue learning to deepen your mathematical expertise.
+Still, engage in discussions, ask questions, and continue learning to deepen your mathematical expertise.
 What real-world problem can you solve using LCM today?